rhiot/rhiot/iot/readme.md

 From this point forward Camel IoT gateway will be installed on your device as `camel-iot-gateway` service and started whenever the device boots up.

+### Device heartbeats

+Camel gateway generates heartbeats indicating that the device is alive and optionally connected to the data center.

+The default heartbeat rate is 5 seconds, which means that heartbeat events will be generated every 5 second.
+You can change the heartbeat rate by setting the `camellabs.iot.gateway.heartbeat.rate` environment variable to the desired number of the rate miliseconds.
+The snippet below demonstrates how to change the heartbeat rate to 10 seconds:

+    export camellabs.iot.gateway.heartbeat.rate=10000

+#### Logging heartbeat

+By default Camel gateway sends the heartbeat event to the application log.
+The name of the logger is `Heartbeat` and the message is `Ping!`.

+#### MQTT heartbeat

+Camel IoT gateway can send the heartbeat events to the data center using the MQTT protocol.
+In order to enable the MQTT-based heartbeats set the `camellabs.iot.gateway.heartbeat.mqtt` environment variable to `true`.
+Just as demonstrated on the snippet below:

+    export camellabs.iot.gateway.heartbeat.mqtt=true

+The address of the target MQTT broker can be set using the `camellabs.iot.gateway.heartbeat.mqtt.broker.url` environment variable, just as demonstrated on the example below:

+    export camellabs.iot.gateway.heartbeat.mqtt.broker.url=tcp://mydatacenter.com

+By default MQTT heartbeat sends events to the `heartbeat` topic.
+You can change the name of the topic using the `camellabs.iot.gateway.heartbeat.mqtt.topic` environment variable.
+For example to send the heartbeats to the `myheartbeats` queue set the `camellabs.iot.gateway.heartbeat.mqtt.topic` environment variable as follows:

+    export camellabs.iot.gateway.heartbeat.mqtt.topic=myheartbeats

+The heartbeat message format is `hostname:timestamp`, where `hostname` is the name of the device host and `timestamp` is the current time converted to the Java miliseconds.

 ## Camel IoT components

 Camel IoT Labs brings some extra components for the Apache Camel intended to make both device- and server-side IoT